wasmvision/wasmvision-site/content/_index.md

 wasmVision is a high-performance computer vision processing engine with advanced algorithms and vision models, that is designed to be customized and extended using WebAssembly.

+It can run on embedded devices or run in the cloud, and can take advantage of hardware acceleration.

 {{% /blocks/lead %}}

 {{< blocks/section color="primary-light" type="row">}}